-There are many misconceptions about immigration and immigrants conveyed in the previous post on this thread.
+There are many misconceptions about immigration and immigrants.
 It concerns me that some of us might be willing to put blanket statements on some of our fellow residents without analyzing their situations in depth.

 They work in dangerous conditions, are financially exploited by their employers and suffer physical and sexual abuse in the workplace.
 They have made a choice to come to this country to try and make a better life for themselves and their families.
 They know the consequences of their actions well, they live with that fear every single day and endure despite working in sometimes-awful circumstances.

 By making Sanctuary Cities, we have also made a choice.
 We have made a choice to protect our local and national economy by protecting the undocumented workers who contribute to it.
 We have made a choice to keep families together, families that have been residing in this nation in peace for a long time.